Biomodd/Windowfarm_Datastream/README.md

     temperatureValue  -> // moisture

  3. Data is uploaded from the Windowfarm once every minute.
-The parser is currently set to update receive at the same rate.